Isoroku Yamamoto's sleeping giant quote

 Isoroku Yamamoto's sleeping giant quote is a film quote attributed to Japanese Admiral Isoroku Yamamoto regarding the 1941 attack on Pearl Harbor by forces of Imperial Japan.
 The quotation is portrayed at the very end of the 1970 film Tora!
 Tora!
 Tora! as "I fear all we have done is to awaken a sleeping giant and fill him with a terrible resolve."
+There is no evidence that Yamamoto ever wrote or said the quote.

 Vermont C. Royster offers a possible origin to the phrase attributed to Napoleon, "China is a sickly, sleeping giant.
 But when she awakes the world will tremble."
 An abridged version of the quotation is also featured in the 2001 film Pearl Harbor.
 The 2019 film Midway also features Yamamoto speaking aloud the sleeping giant quote.

 Overview

 The director of Tora!
 Tora!
 Tora!, Richard Fleischer, stated that while Yamamoto may never have said those words, the film's producer, Elmo Williams, had found the line written in Yamamoto's diary.
 Williams, in turn, has stated that Larry Forrester, the screenwriter, found a 1943 letter from Yamamoto to the Admiralty in Tokyo containing the quotation.
 However, Forrester cannot produce the letter, nor can anyone else, American or Japanese, recall it or find it.
 Randall Wallace, the screenwriter of the 2001 film Pearl Harbor, readily admitted that he copied the line from Tora!
 Tora!
 Tora!

 Yamamoto believed that Japan could not win a protracted war with the United States.
 Moreover, he seemed later to have believed that the Pearl Harbor attack had been a blunder strategically, morally, and politically, even though he was the person who originated the idea of a surprise attack on the military installation.
 It is recorded that while all his staff members were celebrating, "Yamamoto alone" spent the day after Pearl Harbor "sunk in apparent depression".
 Yamamoto was upset by the bungling of the Foreign Ministry, which led to the attack happening while the countries were still at peace, thus, along with other factors, making the incident an unprovoked surprise attack that enraged American public opinion.